 Funk added that MEDLINE has traditionally been the more selective option.
 “The mission of PMC is to support open science and long-term archiving of full-text articles, so that selection process is a little broader,” Funk explained.

-If you want to add a journal to both MEDLINE and PMC, Funk said the two application processes do inform each other both in terms of acceptances and rejections.
-“If a journal applies to MEDLINE first and is selected, we generally consider them eligible for inclusion in PMC and we don’t reassess them.
-On the flip side, if a journal applies to PMC first and is not accepted then they are not eligible to apply for MEDLINE for two years.
+If you want to index a journal in both MEDLINE and PMC, Funk said the two application processes do inform each other both in terms of acceptances and rejections.
+“If a journal applies to MEDLINE first and is selected, we generally consider them eligible for inclusion in PMC, and we don’t reassess them.
+On the flip side, if a journal applies to PMC first and is not accepted, it will not be eligible to apply for MEDLINE for at least two years.
 That is so that we can make sure we’re using our reviewer resources as efficiently as possible.
 And because if reviewers identify deficiencies, it gives the journals time to address them and demonstrate the change.”

 In addition to content scope, Funk said both MEDLINE and PMC consider journals’ scientific and editorial quality, and even their production quality.
 “We do consider layout, graphics, tables, and illustrations to make sure that the journal is high-quality not just from a scientific and editorial perspective but also from a production perspective,” said Funk.
 “In terms of content and editorial quality, some things NLM focuses on are whether study aims are clearly stated, whether the justifications of studies are clearly supported, and whether study methods are described in specific detail.
 NIH and NLM are both very invested in supporting the reproducibility of science and so we encourage journals to be as thorough as possible in providing research methods.
 We also want to see references that are appropriate in number and up-to-date.”

 Generally speaking, the publisher of a journal applying for inclusion in MEDLINE or PMC should have at least a two-year history of publishing.
 NLM also expects journals to maintain established publishing schedules to demonstrate sustainability.